wp-plugins/upload-quota-per-user/readme.txt

 == Description ==

-For sites that are more than single-user blogs, this simple plugin sets a limited upload quota for users, except selected roles and capabilities.
+For sites that are more than single-user blogs, this simple plugin limits the amount of space that users can use on their account, except selected roles and capabilities.

 = Features: =